firepenguindisopanda/experiment-uwi-dcit-chatbot/README.md

 ### Scaling:

-- Optimize and scale your application as needed, depending on the number of users and data.
+- Optimize and scale the application as needed, depending on the number of users and data.

 ### Continuous Integration/Continuous Deployment (CI/CD):